MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ### Configure App Service app settings

-1. Create connection strings for Azure and Azure Stack.
+1. Create connection strings for Azure and Azure Stack Hub.
 The strings should be the same, except for the IP addresses that are used.

-2. In Azure and Azure Stack, add the appropriate connection string [as an app setting](https://docs.microsoft.com/azure/app-service/web-sites-configure) in the web app, using `SQLCONNSTR\_` as a prefix in the name.
+2. In Azure and Azure Stack Hub, add the appropriate connection string [as an app setting](https://docs.microsoft.com/azure/app-service/web-sites-configure) in the web app, using `SQLCONNSTR\_` as a prefix in the name.

 3. **Save** the web app settings and restart the app.